cnlohr/embeddedDOOM/README.md

 This is specifically targeted for the shareware version of DOOM, and rips out a few features here and there in favor of being as small (RAM-wise) as possible.s

 WARNING: This repository uses LFS to store the Shareware.
 You will need to do a ```git lfs fetch``` in the firmware folder to get it updated.
+Somtimes something goes wrong with it and you have to ```git lfs install --force;git lfs pull```

 TODO: Write more here!